Bringing the Bible to Life! - Bible Portraits

 About the Second Beast

-Matthew Henry (1662–1714):
+Matthew Henry (1662–1714)

 Fiery Serpents (Numbers 21:6-9)

-This image represents The Fiery Flying Serpent, a mythical creature mentioned in Isaiah 30:6.
+This image represents The Fiery Flying Serpent, a creature mentioned in Isaiah 30:6.
 The serpent is invoked in prophecies of judgment, symbolizing swift and dangerous destruction.
 Scholars debate its exact nature, with interpretations ranging from a literal creature to a metaphorical representation of divine punishment.
 This imagery emphasizes the seriousness of God's judgment upon those who turn away from Him.

 Characteristics of the Fiery Flying Serpent